helpfulBadger/blog/content/blog/envoy_opa_3_adding_open_policy_agent.md

 The Open Policy Agent site describes it very succinctly

-The [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) is an open source, general-purpose policy engine.
+The <span style="color:blue">[Open Policy Agent (OPA)](https://www.openpolicyagent.org/)</span> is an open source, general-purpose policy engine.
 OPA provides a declarative language that let’s you specify policy as code and APIs to offload policy decision-making from your software.
 OPA to enforce policies in microservices, Kubernetes, CI/CD pipelines, API gateways, or nearly any other software.

 OPA focuses exclusively on making policy decisions and not on policy enforcement.
 OPA pairs with Envoy for policy enforcement.
 OPA can run as:
 * A standalone service accessible via an API